renfeng/web-mask/README.md

 2. Enable "Developer mode"
 3. Load unpacked, and browse to the directory of `src/vanilla`
 4. Open a tab, click on the extension icon once to request access.
-5Click on the extension icon again to open a popup.
+5. Click on the extension icon again to open a popup.
-6Choose local port and context path, and click on enable button.
+6. Choose local port and context path, and click on enable button.

 ## Uninstall or disable